HubSpot/CMS-Migrations/Snippets/blogAddSuffixToDate/readme.md

 # Add Suffix to Blog Date

-**Purpose:** to add the suffix (e.g. the "th" in 13th) to the end of the number on a date in the blog tool
+**Purpose:** to add a suffix (e.g. the "th" in 13th) to the end of the number on a date in the blog tool

 ## Instructions